Aiming for factor4 of molding factories

 In addition to partial exterior panels, resin molded products for automobiles include engine-related parts, mechanical parts, as well as door linings, dashes, consoles, meter panels, monitors, switches, and more. used in the part of From this, it can be imagined that Reduction in part weight will greatly contribute to the reduction of vehicle weight.

-Issues in Reduction in part weight
+Issues in reduction in part weight

 One of the challenges in reducing the weight of molded products is the strength of the molded product.
 If you reduce the amount of resin used for molding and make the wall thickness thinner, the strength will inevitably decrease.
-This is not such a problem if it is general merchandise that you use every day, but for safety reasons, it is necessary to ensure the strength and rigidity of the parts used in vehicles such as automobiles and airplanes that are involved in the movement and transportation of people. there is.
+This is not such a problem if it is general merchandise that you use every day, but for safety reasons, it is necessary to ensure the strength and rigidity of the parts used in vehicles such as automobiles and airplanes that are involved in the movement and transportation of people.

 In order to solve these seemingly contradictory issues, it is necessary to review new materials, technologies, and structural designs, and various manufacturers are conducting research on a daily basis.

-Molding method that realizes Reduction in part weight
+Molding method that realizes reduction in part weight

 Compression molding is mainly used for large parts used in automobiles and aircraft, and injection molding is used for small precision parts.
 In both cases, fiber is mixed with the resin raw material and molded to obtain higher strength and rigidity than ordinary plastic, so it can be used as a substitute for metal parts, or because the thickness of itself can be reduced, strength is improved.
 This is a molding method that enables weight reduction while maintaining the weight.

-foam molding
+Foam molding

-Foam molding is a molding method that Reduction in part weight by creating a cellular structure inside the resin and reducing the amount of resin used.
+Foam molding is a molding method that reduction in part weight by creating a cellular structure inside the resin and reducing the amount of resin used.
 Of course, if a molded product is made by foam molding with the same shape (structure) as that made by normal molding, the strength will decrease due to the reduction in the amount of resin used, but the characteristics of foam molding will be understood.
 By reviewing the structure of the molded product, it is possible to reduce the weight without reducing the strength while maintaining the same external shape.

 There are two major types of foam molding: chemical foaming and physical foaming.

-chemical foaming
+Chemical foaming

-physical foaming
+Physical foaming

-Physical foaming, on the other hand, is a method in which a supercritical fluid (high-pressure gas) is melted in the melted resin material under high pressure, and bubbles are generated by the pressure drop during injection.
+Physical foaming is a method in which a supercritical fluid (high-pressure gas) is melted in the melted resin material under high pressure, and bubbles are generated by the pressure drop during injection.
 This requires modifications to the molding machine, generation of supercritical fluid, control equipment, and a mechanism for injection into the cylinder of the molding machine, so the initial introduction cost is a disadvantage compared to chemical foaming.
 Become.
 However, since no chemicals are used, there is no need to worry about the problems caused by the chemicals mentioned above, and since the physical properties of the raw material itself do not change, it is easy to recycle.
 Therefore, from the perspective of SDGs, it seems that many major manufacturers are introducing this physical foam molding.

 heat & cool molding